-Pan-fried tofu can be tricky to make.
-It may turn out either bland or a soggy mess, depending on what recipe you are trying to follow.
+Honey glaze sticky tofu can be tricky to make.
+It may turn out either bland or a soggy mess if not done properly.

 Not a tofu person?

-This honey soy tofu stir fry will change your mind.
+This sesame garlic tofu will change your mind.
 It is not only an easy recipe to make but also one of the healthiest ways to eat tofu.

 Why you’ll love this easy honey glazed tofu